aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xslfo-to-otp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XSLFO to OTP within C++ Applications" h2="Convert XSLFO to OTP within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Are you a C++ developer looking to add the ability to convert XSLFO to OTP inside your C++ applications?
+XSLFO (XSL Formatting Objects) is a markup language for XML document formatting which is most commonly used to generate PDF documents.
+OTP (OpenDocument Presentation) is an open standard for electronic documents which is used for presentations.
+Converting XSLFO to OTP can be useful for creating presentations from XML documents.

+<h2>How Aspose.Total Helps for XSLFO to OTP Conversion</h2>

-Are you a C++ developer looking to add to integrate XSLFO to OTP conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XSLFO to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to OTP.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive package of APIs which can be used to create, manipulate and convert various file formats.
+It includes Aspose.PDF for C++ and Aspose.Slides for C++ which can be used to convert XSLFO to OTP.
+To convert XSLFO to OTP, you can export XSLFO to PPTX by using Aspose.PDF for C++ and then convert PPTX to OTP by using Aspose.Slides for C++.
+Both APIs come under Aspose.Total for C++ package.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}